 Scientists submit proposals in response to an AO, issued by ISOC at regular intervals.
-Proposals must reach ISOC before the AO deadline.
+Proposals must reach ISOC before the AO deadline (see Section 1.2).
 Requests to observe newly identified "Targets of Opportunity", however, can be submitted to ISOC at any time (see Section 4.1.4).
 All proposals must clearly contain one or several well-defined targets entered into the Proposal Generation Tool (PGT, Section 6.3), and the scientific justification (Sections 6.2).
+A typical proposal checklist is provided in Section 6.13.